Bakso: Ingredients, contents, and serving

-Bakso is commonly made from finely ground beef with a small quantity of tapioca flour and salt, however bakso can also be made from other ingredients, such as chicken, pork, fish or shrimp.
+Bakso is commonly made from finely ground beef with a small quantity of tapioca flour and salt.
+However, bakso can also be made from other ingredients, such as chicken, pork, fish, or shrimp.
 Unlike other meatball recipes, bakso has a consistent firm, dense, homogeneous texture due to the polymerization of myosin in the beef surimi.

-As most Indonesians are Muslims which observes halal dietary law, generally bakso is made from beef, chicken or the mixture of beef with chicken.
-While in non-Muslim majority areas, such as in Chinatowns in major cities and Hindu majority island of Bali, pork bakso might be found.
+As most Indonesians are Muslims and observe halal dietary laws, bakso is usually made from beef, chicken, or a mixture of beef and chicken.
+In non-Muslim majority areas, such as in the Chinatowns of major cities and on the Hindu-majority island of Bali, pork bakso might be found.

 Traditionally the beef surimi paste or dough is made into balls by hand and boiled in hot water.
 After the meat is done, the meatballs are dried and served or refrigerated for later use.
 Pre-cooked bakso are usually displayed in the windows of street vendor carts.

-Bakso are usually served in a bowl of beef broth, with yellow noodles, bihun (rice vermicelli), salted vegetables, tofu, egg (wrapped within bakso), Chinese broccoli, bean sprout, siomay or steamed meat dumpling, and crisp wonton, sprinkled with fried shallots and celery.
+Bakso is usually served in a bowl of beef broth, with yellow noodles, bihun (rice vermicelli), salted vegetables, tofu, egg (wrapped within bakso), Chinese broccoli, bean sprout, siomay or steamed meat dumpling, and crisp wonton, sprinkled with fried shallots and celery.
 Slices of bakso are often used and mixed as complements in mie goreng, nasi goreng, or cap cai recipes.